kavyansh34/EMA-7-25-Strategy-with-R-R-of-1-30-Python-/README.md

 - **Requests**: Handles HTTP requests to fetch data from the Binance API.

-Install dependicies mentioned in requirent.txt
+## Install dependicies mentioned in requirements.txt
+- **requirements.csv** states all the libraries needed.

-Fetch data in csv using data_fetcher.py
+## Fetch data in csv using data_fetcher.py
+- **Data fetching** can be quite overwhelming as a beginner with desired duration and timeframes.
+- Set paramters as needed and get your csv loaded on your local machine.